portellam/deploy-VFIO/README.md

     * Updates GRUB and INITRAMFS .
 * Automatic features:
     * Checks for existing VFIO setup, asks user to uninstall setup and restart machine to Continue.

+## DISCLAIMER
+Use script at your own risk!

+Please refer and review community guide for any help.
+Script is not guaranteed to work with Laptop machines, host machines with less-than-favorable IOMMU groups, etc.
+Please review host machine's system specifications and resources.